 The rip-cut hand saw is the same.
 Add a little rake to your filing motion.
 Use the angle gauge to ensure you’re applying the correct amount of rake.
 Be sure to look at the teeth for both scenarios.

-This movement is employed by various individuals depending on the effects they desire to attain.
+Various individuals employ this movement depending on the effects they desire to attain.
 Do I need to add movements?
 It all relies on the outcome and the bow saw’s sharpness.

 6. Final Sharpening